Instant Pot Mississippi Pot Roast

 • Remove the seared pieces on a plate and cover with foil to keep them warm.

-• Add the 1/2 cup of water to the pot and using a wooden spoon scrape the bits and pieces that stuck to the bottom and sides of the pot until its cleared.
+• Add 1/2 cup of water to the pot.
+Use a wooden spoon to scrape the bits stuck to the bottom and sides of the pot until it's clear.

 • Add onion and minced garlic and cook for 1 minute, stirring occasionally.